waltz-app/docs/make-a-theme.md

   to when run with `waltz render`.
 - `timecard.card`: A list of times that the user has worked for.
 This is the "meat" of the whole data structure.
+- `timecard.taxPercent`: How much tax should be applied to the price, specified as a float from `0` to `1` (ie, `0.15` would be 15%)

 #### Client Rates
 **NOTE: Both of these properties could be defined, and if there is a choice, default to using the hourly rate over the total rate.**
 - `timecard.hourlyRate`: The rate the client charges per hour for work completed.
 This property can be undefined.
-- `timecard.totalRate`: The total cost the client has decided to charge for work completed.
+- `timecard.totalRate`: The total cost the client has decided to charge for work completed, without tax.

+### Totals
+- `totalCost`: The total amount that the client owes.
+- `totalTime`: The total time worked by the client.
+- `paidTime`: The already paid time worked by the client.
+- `paidCost`: The total previously-paid money to the client.
+This is only really relevant when the client is billed hourly, so this is `null` if `timecard.hourlyRate` isn't set.